DFE-Digital/early-years-foundation-recovery/README.md

 The commands run common tasks inside containers:

+- `bin/docker-adr` rebuilds the architecture decision records table of contents
 - `bin/docker-dev` starts `Procfile.dev`, containerised equivalent of `bin/dev`,
     using the `docker-compose.dev.yml` override.
     Additionally, it will install bundle and yarn dependencies.